 Information Architecture for the Enterprise

 This level of coaching is for teams and individuals who seek to build information architecture as a core competency.
 It starts by exploring the relationship between information and human-computer engagement.
 It progresses from theory, ethics, and science, to defining the role of information architecture in large organizations.

-- Participants are advised on how to lead and/or contribute to information architecture activities that unlock unrealized value within their organizations, products, and services
+- Participants are advised on how to lead and/or contribute to information architecture activities that unlock unrealized value within their organizations, products, and services.

-- Participants receive guidance on creating structural definitions for user interfaces, and gain an appreciation for the engineering challenges in maintaining conceptual and content relationships in complex information environments
+- Participants receive guidance on creating structural definitions for user interfaces, and gain an appreciation for the engineering challenges in maintaining conceptual and content relationships in complex information environments.

 Design Architecture for DesignOps

 How to Reach Me